 It’s best to have the team captain direct questions to the speaker with the most relevant knowledge.

 Remember to pause before answering and formulate your thoughts – keep your reply concise and ensure it answers the question.
 If you don’t understand the question, there’s no harm in asking for a clarification.
 To learn more about answering questions with confidence during a presentation, read this blog.

-4. Always have a group rehearsal
+5. All team presentations must have a full group rehearsal

 - It’s important that introductions establish the credibility of each speaker i.e. why are they there.

 - The transition dialogue to recap the last section and briefly introduce the next section and speaker.
 For longer presentations, it’s a good idea to provide an agenda for the audience which details who is speaking against each section within the presentation.

 - Fine-tuning and adjusting time for each section.
 This keeps the presentation from being too lengthy, so you don’t lose the audience’s interest.
 It will also ensure you stick to the time allocated for the presentation – making sure you also allow time for questions!

 - At the end of the presentation, ensure you deliver a clear, concise summary that highlights all the key points, and then the overall message or final call-to-action.

 During the rehearsals you should also work out where the presenting team will be seated and/or standing in the room (taking into account where the client/customer might/will be) – when they’re presenting, and also when they aren’t speaking.
 Think about how you use the room.
 For tips about ‘The Attention Traingle’ and how to use it check out this blog.